redbadger/crux/examples/weather/ARCHITECTURE.md

 ## Effects

 The `Effect` enum defines eleven effect types — one per operation the app uses.
-Each operation type declares its own output and its own request kind, so nothing on either side of the boundary has to guess:
+Each operation type declares its own output and its own kind, so nothing on either side of the boundary has to guess:

 ```rust